Magnatic70/magnatic-esp/README.md

 Template-files have the extension .hti and are for the most part normal HTML-files.
 Using the .hti-extension triggers the ESP-webserver in interpreting HTML-lines before serving them.

 ### Configuration item values
 The current value of configuration items can be shown by using `&&config.<configItemName>&&`. `&&config.DeviceName&&` will show the name of the device.
+See chapter "Default configuration items" for the bracketted names of the default configuration items.

 ### Exposed variables
 Variables can be exposed to the template-engine be using the function addExposedVariable.